jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 |ZTX-23        |**13.3g** |Includes all mounting and cables! |
 |SMA Extension |7g        |30.7g with BOSCAM and no mounting |

-So this transmitter is not the lightest weight transmitter out there, but considering this includes all material required to securely install the transmitter to the frame, I am very pleased.
+So this transmitter is not the lightest transmitter out there, but considering this includes all material required to securely install the transmitter to the frame, I am very pleased.

-**Video Quality:** One board I built up looks pretty good, maybe slightly less good than the BOSCAM transmitter I have but great.
-However, I have recently built up the two other units I planned on and observed quite bad interference coming from the 3.3V regulator.
-I have added 1uf SMT capacitors on the Pololu output pins and the TX5823 power input pins to help, however this did not completely resolve the issue.
-I suspect this may be due to the power line running underneath the module so if anyone would like to test this by cutting the power trace and green-wiring it that would be great.

-UPDATE: I have confirmed this is due to power supply noise from the 3.3V regulator.
-Fix is not clear at this point, but I am inclined to replace the 3.3V Pololu module with a 5V module (or modify to output ~3.7V and add a >400mA LDO to 3.3V.
-Also possible would be to power the VTX from a separate battery.
-I apologize to anyone who has already ordered boards.

-UPDATE2: I have solved the issue on one board by installing a 3.3V LDO inline with the Pololu output, and increasing the Pololu regulator to ~3.9V by installing a 100k resistor in parallel with the base voltage set resistor.
-It works great now!
-I am having a second round of boards made with this incorporated onto the board and a few other changes.
+**Video Quality:** The ZTX-23 works really great as-is.
+I tested bypassing the 3.3V LDO and using the Pololu module output directly, and one module looked good while the other had significant noise.
+At this point I recommend using the LDO (it's ~$0.50) and making the modification below.

 ### Files In Repository: